 The debt may be statute barred

-If you have made a payment in the last six years the debt isn’t statute barred and you can ignore this.
+If you have made a payment in the last six years the debt isn’t statute barred and this is not a possible defence for you.

 If you are sure a debt is statute barred – perhaps you have already taken debt advice – you could tick Box D and state this.
 But otherwise tick Box C for more information and ask for a full Statement of Account and the written agreement for the debt.